 Dang it!
-Another week has only gone and flapped past my ears while I sat here squinting awkwardly at Twitter.
+Another week has only gone and flapped past my ears while I sat there, squinting awkwardly at Twitter.

 And what of the tweets that whizzed by my eyeballs this week?
 Well, most of ’em concerned Red Hat.

-The billion-dollar Linux giant has basically sponsored my stream for the entire week (that or I simply follow too many Red Hat employees.
-It’s Probably the latter).
+The billion-dollar Linux giant has basically sponsored my stream for the entire week (okay it hasn’t: I simply follow too many Red Hat employees).

 Red Hat started May by unveiling a (surprisingly uncontroversial) new logo, then they slipped into killer conference mode for the Red Hat Summit 2019 (stocked with the most EPIC of conference swag) and then they found a couple of spare minutes to serve up their bread and butter, namely RHEL 8.